stall with various oriental spices in local bazaar

 Download Offline Maps and GPS

 In this age of technology, your smartphone can be your greatest ally.
 Download an offline map of Marrakesh or use a GPS app to help you find your way.
-This can be particularly useful when you’re in need of some directional assistance.
+This can be particularly useful when you require some directional assistance.

 Uncovering Almedina’s Treasures

-Almedina is a district that thrives on contrasts – it’s home to iconic landmarks that draw crowds and hidden gems that are known only to the initiated.
+Almedina is a district that thrives on contrasts—it’s home to iconic landmarks that draw crowds and hidden gems known only to the initiated.
 As you explore this rich tapestry of history and culture, be sure to discover both.

 The Iconic Koutoubia Mosque: A Must-See